-The following definitions apply in understanding how to implement a CIBJO standard and the normative references (Blue Books, PAS).
+The following definitions apply in understanding how to implement CIBJO Blue Books and some of its normative references, e.g. when applicable ISO standards.

-- "shall" indicates a requirement; - "should" indicates a recommendation: - "may" is used to indicate that something is permitted; - "can" is used to indicate that something is possible.
+- "shall" indicates a requirement; - "should" indicates a recommendation; - "may" is used to indicate that something is permitted; - "can" is used to indicate that something is possible.